Sam-Dragon/java-7/src/ClassNotes.md

 - If the class is public and members are protected, then any class of different package can access it members [Methods & Variables] via inheritance not by instance

+> Rule [Constructors]
+- If the class is public and constructor is public, It can be accessed within or outside the package
+- If the class is public and constructor is default, It can be accessed from within the package only

 ## Default Class
+- All the class by default are marked as default class

+> Rule [Members]
 - If the class is default and members are public, then any class of same package can access it members [Methods & Variables] either by instance or via inheritance [** Different package cannot access members]

-- If the class is default and members are private, then any class of same or different package cannot access it members [Methods & Variables] either by instance or via inheritance
+- If the class is default and members are private, then any class of same or different package cannot access it members [Methods & Variables] neither by instance nor via inheritance

 - If the class is default and members are default, then any class of same package can access it members [Methods & Variables] either by instance or via inheritance